matthewywang/DS_bootcamp/README.md

 ### 1.5 Combine all dataframes

-Finally I renamed 'Rank_YE...." column in all the master dataframes to 'Rank_YE_NextSeason,' verified that all the column names are the same across all four dataframes, concatenated them into a single dataframe, and picked it.
+Finally I renamed 'Rank_YE...." column in all the master dataframes to 'Rank_YE_NextSeason,' verified that all the column names are the same across all four dataframes, concatenated them into a single dataframe, and pickled it.

 ## 2. Data Cleaning and EDA / Plotting